naveenrajm7/utm-box/HowToBuild/DebianUTM.md

 * Change the UTM file name to the VM name

 >Need to make sure the VM name and file name are same,
-> Because our packer plugin does not know the VM name once its loads
+> Because our packer plugin does not know the VM name once it loads

 ## Packer Prepare